isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 It's asking to return a reference to a destroyed temporary object.
 A `&&` is a magnet for temporary objects.
-This is fine when the reference to the temporary is being passed "downward" to a callee, because the temporary is guaranteed to outlive the function call.
-(See [F.24](#Rf-pass-ref-ref) and [F.25](#Rf-pass-ref-move).)
+This is fine when the reference to the temporary is being passed "downward" to a callee, because the temporary is guaranteed to outlive the function call (see [F.18](#Rf-consume) and [F.19](#Rf-forward)).
 However, it's not fine when passing such a reference "upward" to a larger caller scope.
 See also ???.

 For passthrough functions that pass in parameters (by ordinary reference or by perfect forwarding) and want to return values, use simple `auto` return type deduction (not `auto&&`).